Gomezzzer/meez/README.md

 2. Add items to your station.
 3. Organize and manage your items as needed.

+## User Stories

+1. **User will be able to create a recipe**:
+   - As a user, I want to be able to create new recipes so that I can add them to my collection and use them for future reference.

+2. **User will be able to edit and delete a recipe**:
+   - As a user, I want to be able to edit existing recipes to update or correct information, and delete recipes that are no longer needed to keep my collection organized.

+3. **User will be able to scale a recipe for larger prep demands**:
+   - As a user, I want to be able to scale recipes up or down to accommodate different serving sizes or prep demands, ensuring accurate ingredient quantities.

+4. **User will be able to input Meez en Place items to be able to reference before service to ensure they have everything for service**:
+   - As a user, I want to be able to input and organize Meez en Place items so that I can quickly reference them before service and ensure I have all necessary items prepared.

 ## Contributing

 We welcome contributions to Meez!
 To contribute, follow these steps: